-Releases from Sites Reservoir into the Tehama-Colusa Canal and Glenn-Colusa Canal would occur to a greater degree during periods of relatively low flows (i.e., primarily in dry and critical water years) to address water supply reliability and could assist the CVP and SWP in meeting regulatory flow obligations through exchanges.
-Discharges may also be to the terminus of Tehama-Colusa Canal at Dunnigan for delivery to the Dunnigan pipeline and subsequently directly to the Sacramento River (Alternative 2), or to the Sacramento River or Yolo Bypass and Delta via the Colusa Basin Drain (Alternatives 1 and 3).
-Releases intended for the south Delta pumping facilities through the Dunnigan Pipeline would occur primarily during the transfer window (July through November).
+Releases from Sites Reservoir into the Tehama-Colusa Canal and Glenn-Colusa Canal would occur to a greater degree during periods of relatively low flows (i.e., primarily in dry and critical water years) to address water supply reliability and could assist the CVP and SWP in meeting regulatory flow obligations.
+Discharges may also be to the terminus of Tehama-Colusa Canal at Dunnigan for delivery to the Colusa Basin Drain via the Dunnigan pipeline, and subsequently to the Sacramento River and Delta, or Yolo Bypass and Delta, via the Knights Landing Outfall.
+Releases intended for the south Delta pumping facilities through the Dunnigan Pipeline would occur primarily during the transfer window (July - November).
 Increased flows may reduce residence time in the canal and increase water levels in the Colusa Basin Drain, Tehama-Colusa Canal, and the Glenn-Colusa Canal.
 These increased late summer-fall flows to provide irrigation water will not occur during flood flows and will be contained in the canals.